vennisabarfi/small_business/README.md

 - [ ] Add examples and usage instructions in the README.

 ### Day 14: Testing and Quality Assurance
-- [Doing...]
-Write unit and integration tests to ensure code quality.
+- [ ] Write unit and integration tests to ensure code quality.
-- [Hopeful] Achieve at least 90% test coverage.
+- [ ] Achieve at least 90% test coverage.
 - [ ] Perform load testing to ensure scalability and performance.

 ### Day 15: Deployment and CI/CD